NitroArtz/radio-bretzel/README.md

 This project is used to setup your own private and collaborative webradio instance.
 Invite friends, chat, upload music, and listen !
+More information are available on the DOC.md file

 # Server
 ## Requirements